nbrest/kamehouse/docs/docker/docker-setup.md

 The docker image loads kamehouse through tomcat and apache httpd and most of the functionality works out of the box.

+The kamehouse docker container can be used to control a remote host that has kamehouse-shell and kamehouse-cmd installed.
+- The remote host doesn't need to have all the kamehouse tomcat and webapps up and running
+- The remote host needs to be reachable by `http` and `ssh` from the docker container

 ## Install kamehouse shell scripts to control docker (optional)

 - Download the script [install-kamehouse.sh](/scripts/install-kamehouse.sh) from this git repo, then execute with -o parameter to install only kamehouse-shell scripts, without affecting the shell